Affordable No Down Payment

 Whether you want to pay in advance or monthly, the best way to get cheap car insurance quotes with no deposit is to shop around.
 Compare different companies, and make sure you are being quoted the full cost of a policy, including any additional fees.
 This is the best way to compare average rates.

 Looking for no down payment auto insurance quotes?

 Enter your ZIP to compare online quotes and find auto insurance companies that don’t require a down payment.

 Can I get auto insurance with no down payment?

 If you’re in the market for new car insurance, you have a few options available to you.
 On one hand, you can cough up a sizable chunk of change and pay the full auto insurance rate in total.
 Choosing this route often yields auto insurance discounts for an upfront payment.
 Or you can go with the alternative (a popular choice for many drivers on a budget) and pay monthly car insurance rates.

 Keep in mind, opting to pay a monthly car insurance premium can still have upfront costs, in the form of an initial down payment, as a sign of good faith.
 While there are still auto insurance companies that accept checks for the down payment out there, the check still has to clear before your coverage will go into full force.

 How much is this first down payment?
 And what if you can’t afford it?

-  A typical car insurance down payment for a monthly premium could equal to two months of coverage.
-Auto insurance down payments may depend on individual policies and states, but they are often estimated at anywhere from 20-33% of a six-month premium total.
+A typical car insurance down payment for a monthly rate could equal up to two months of coverage.
+Auto insurance down payments may depend on individual policies and states, but they are often estimated at anywhere from 20% to 33% of a six-month total.